marchaesen/vcxsrv/mesalib/docs/drivers/freedreno.rst

 In the bindless model, descriptors are split into 5 descriptor sets, which are global across shader stages (but as with bindful IBO descriptors, separate for 3d stages vs compute stage).
-Each hw descriptor is an array of descriptors of configurable size (each descriptor set can be configured for a descriptor pitch of 8bytes or 64bytes).
+Each HW descriptor is an array of descriptors of configurable size (each descriptor set can be configured for a descriptor pitch of 8bytes or 64bytes).
 Each descriptor can be of arbitrary format (ie.
-UBOs/IBOs/textures/samplers interleaved), it's interpretation by the hw is determined by the instruction that references the descriptor.
+UBOs/IBOs/textures/samplers interleaved), it's interpretation by the HW is determined by the instruction that references the descriptor.
 Each descriptor set can contain at least 2^^16 descriptors.

-The hw is configured with the base address of the descriptor set via an array of "BINDLESS_BASE" registers, ie ``SP_BINDLESS_BASE[n]``/``HLSQ_BINDLESS_BASE[n]`` for 3d shader stages, or ``SP_CS_BINDLESS_BASE[n]``/``HLSQ_CS_BINDLESS_BASE[n]`` for compute shaders, with the descriptor pitch encoded in the low bits.
+The HW is configured with the base address of the descriptor set via an array of "BINDLESS_BASE" registers, ie ``SP_BINDLESS_BASE[n]``/``HLSQ_BINDLESS_BASE[n]`` for 3d shader stages, or ``SP_CS_BINDLESS_BASE[n]``/``HLSQ_CS_BINDLESS_BASE[n]`` for compute shaders, with the descriptor pitch encoded in the low bits.